 - Name the job something that is appropriate (e.g., doctor1DCE) - Delete the default entry in the Export Action field.
 Then, add a new entry.
 After clicking on Add, you will be given the option of Raw Data or CBC.
 For the DCE data, click CBC.
+Export all data variables; you will have the opportunity to clean and manage exported data later in Stage 7.

-- Under File Formats, select .cho/.chs, .att. - Make sure that the Respondents to Include box shows All Respondents, and that the Respondent Numbering box shows sys_RespNum. - Click OK. - b.
+- Under File Formats, select .cho/.chs, .att.
+(If you administered the survey using the internet, then select Single Format .CSV) - Make sure that the Respondents to Include box shows All Respondents, and that the Respondent Numbering box shows sys_RespNum. - Click OK. - b.
 Prepare to export the data from the demographic part of the survey: - In the Data Management window, add a new job by clicking Add Job.
 You can do this while the DCE export job that you created above is still there in the Data Management window.
 You can finalize the export of both of these jobs at the same time. - In the Export Job window: - o Name the job something that is appropriate (e.g., doctor1demo). - o Delete the default entry in the Export Action field.
 Then, add a new entry.
 After clicking on Add, you will be given the option of Raw Data or CBC.
-For the demographic data, you should click Raw Data. - o Make sure that the Respondents to Include box shows All Respondents, and that the Respondent Numbering box shows sys_RespNum. - o Make sure that the File Formats is .csv. - o You can edit the fields that will be included in the exported data file by clicking on Export Fields and including or excluding fields as appropriate. - Click OK. - c.
+For the demographic data, you should click Raw Data. - o Make sure that the Respondents to Include box shows All Respondents, and that the Respondent Numbering box shows sys_RespNum.
+Export all data variables; you will have the opportunity to clean and manage exported data later in Stage 7. - o Make sure that the File Formats is .csv. - o You can edit the fields that will be included in the exported data file by clicking on Export Fields and including or excluding fields as appropriate. - Click OK. - c.
 Back in the Data Management window, finalize the export by clicking Export Jobs (see bottom right circle in the figure below).